Updated: 26th May 2019

 Storytelling.
 I don’t need to sell you on the benefits of storytelling, I’m sure you’ve heard it all before.
 Storytelling captivates audiences, and helps you get your message across in a memorable way.

 Interviews.
-Just because IGTV is vertical, doesn't mean you can't do interviews.
+Now that IGTV supports horizontal videos, it makes it even easier to share on the platform.
 Interviews are a great way to provide your audience with information, while adding to your content mix.

 News Roundups.
 A once a week news roundup (depending on how fast your industry moves) is a great way to keep your audience informed, while setting you up to be the ‘go to person’ for what’s happening in your industry.